-Initial Members will participate in the development of the Coalition’s cost-sharing agreements (in accordance with Article V of the Joint Powers Agreement and Attachment A, Definition 1, p.
+Initial Members participated in the development of the Coalition’s Cost Sharing Agreement (in accordance with Article V of the Joint Powers Agreement and Attachment A, Definition 1, p.
 13).

-Municipalities are under no financial obligation until they execute a cost-sharing agreement.
+Municipalities are under no financial obligation until they execute the Cost Sharing Agreement.

-The Joint Powers Agreement stipulates that cost-sharing agreements will track and allocate three types of expenses incurred to administer the Agency, provide services and facilitate project development for participating Community Power programs:
+The Joint Powers Agreement stipulates that the Cost Sharing Agreement will track and allocate three types of expenses incurred to administer the Agency, provide services and facilitate project development for participating Community Power programs:

 Direct Project Costs: Members may choose to participate in a specific Project (e.g., a community solar project), and the associated costs for each Project will be recovered from participating Members.

 General and Administrative Costs: overhead expenses that are not allocated to either Member Services or Direct Project Costs will be recovered from all Members, based on their pro rata share of annual electricity sales.